Reducing methane emissions

 Agriculture plays an essential role in the economy, and Canada’s farmers help feed the world.
 Canadian farmers will remain key partners in developing and implementing solutions to tackle climate change and build resilience.

-The Government of Canada is committed to supporting Canadian farmers and industry partners who are taking action to reduce emissions, sequester carbon and make their operations more sustainable, productive and competitive.
+We are committed to supporting Canadian farmers and industry partners who are taking action to reduce emissions, sequester carbon and make their operations more sustainable, productive and competitive.

 Capturing landfill methane emissions

-- Landfill methane recovery and destruction
+- Offset Protocol: Landfill methane recovery and destruction

 Measurement, research, innovation and reporting

-Canada is a global leader in developing and implementing innovative technologies to detect, track and address methane emissions.
 We will continue to develop and share innovations in methane science as accurate measurement and quantification of methane is critical to achieving Canada’s methane targets.

 Measuring and reporting methane emissions

-Supporting Canadian Science and Research
+Supporting Canadian science and research

-Government of Canada scientists work closely with academia and other experts to study and monitor methane emissions.
+Our scientists work closely with academia and other experts to study and monitor methane emissions.

 - Chasing after methane’s ultra-emitters